scratch-api/scratch-api.github.io/docs/SA-Wiki/Structure-of-the-library.md

 Scratchattach consists out of three base classes: `BaseEventHandler`, `BaseSiteComponent` and `BaseCloud`.
 All classes are grouped in folders based on which base class they are built upon.

-> [!NOTE]
+!!!
+Note

-> The scratchattach.editor module uses its own base classes and is structured separately to the rest of scratchattach.
+    The scratchattach.editor module uses its own base classes and is structured separately to the rest of scratchattach.
 This is possibly subject to change.

 ## BaseEventHandler: